WarkTheQwark/Justice.cz_NameCheck_Script/README.md

 The script expects a file named `names.xlsx` in the same directory as the script.

 ### Excel file requirements:
-- Sheet name: Sheet1
+- Sheet name: `Sheet1` — Default Excel option
-- Column: NAMES (case-sensitive) containing the list of names to check.
+- Column: `NAMES` (case-sensitive) containing the list of names to check.
-- Optional column: MATCH_COUNT — will be created automatically if missing.
+- Optional column: `MATCH_COUNT` — will be created automatically if missing.

 ### Example
 | NAMES         | MATCH_COUNT |